A Fantasy Author's Adventures in Fiction & Life

 Photo by Gemma Evans

 There’s a general structure for query letters and query letter pitches, but there are also specifics about which literary agents may have differing personal preferences.
-In the query letter tips below, I outline what I’ve learnt from giving feedback on an estimated forty queries, and reading a similar number of successful ones, to provide structure and advice on specifics (with tips on how to identify literary agent preferences 😉.)
+In the query letter tips below, I outline what I’ve learnt from giving feedback on an estimated forty queries, and reading a similar number of successful ones.
+I’ll provide structure and advice on specifics (with tips on how to identify literary agent preferences).

 Beginning Your Letter

-The Greeting Yes, you want your greeting to be professional, but the formal “Dear Mr/ Mx/ Mz etc” may sound distancing, requires you to check a female literary agent’s marital status, and runs the risk of misgendering a literary agent.
-As a literary agent is a potential partner in bringing your book into the world, I prefer just Dear First Name, as do a few literary agents in this thread.
-If you’re not sure how best to greet an agent, you might like to do a Twitter search of their @, #AskAgent and ‘greeting’ to see if they’ve tweeted a preference.
+The Greeting Yes, you want your greeting to be professional, but the formal “Dear Mr/ Mx/ Mz etc” may sound distancing.
+It also requires you to check a female literary agent’s marital status, and runs the risk of misgendering a literary agent.
+As a literary agent is a potential partner in bringing your book into the world, I prefer Dear First Name, as do a few literary agents in this thread.
+If you’re not sure how best to greet an agent, you might like to do a search of their @ on social media, #AskAgent and ‘greeting’ to see if they’ve posted a preference.

 If you Prepare Queries for Multiple Agents At Once -make sure you have their name right!
-Have a system to ensure you fill details like names and personalisation correctly- every submission.
-I fill in the email subject line for all first, name for each, personalisation for each, then copy the pitch, sometimes altering the bio to suit the agent, then paste my sign off and contact details.
+Have a system to ensure you fill details like names and personalisation correctly —every submission.
+I fill in the email subject line for all first, name each, personalisation each, then copy the pitch.
+Sometimes I alter the bio to suit the agent, then paste my sign off and contact details.
 Is spelling an agent’s name wrong cause for rejection?
-Not for Kortney Price -just don’t call her “Dear Sir” 😉.
+Not for Kortney Price -just don’t call her “Dear Sir”.

 Line One

-I never begin with ‘I am seeking representation for…’ If your query is by email, your subject line will probably read, “Query, TITLE, Genre, Audience Age” -so the agent will know what you want.
-If you’re submitting via Query Manager -again, they’ll know and can you imagine getting a few hundred (or thousand) queries a month all beginning with the exact same phrase? 😬
+I never begin with ‘I am seeking representation for…’ If your query is by email, your subject line will probably read, “Query, TITLE, Genre, Audience Age” -so the agent knows what you want.
+If you’re submitting via Query Manager —again, they know.
+Besides, can you imagine receiving a few hundred (or thousand) queries a month beginning with the exact same phrase?

 Paragraph One